-The corridor-style kitchen design is often one not of choice but of circumstances: you have a small space to work with.
-To further give the corridor-style kitchen an inferiority complex, another name applied to it is "galley style kitchen" (as in boat galley).
-But many homeowners also do choose the corridor-style kitchen simply because they think it best suits their needs.
-The corridor style kitchen:
+The corridor kitchen design is often one not of choice but of circumstance when you only have a small space to work with.
+But many homeowners also do favor the corridor-style kitchen simply because it best suits their needs.

-- Saves you money - stock cabinets and appliances easily fit into this design.
+- Saves money, as stock cabinets and appliances easily fit into this design

 02 of 04

-Corridor Kitchen Layout With Fridge On One Side
+Corridor Kitchen With Counter and Fridge on One Side

 This kitchen design is dependent on the fact that you are inserting the kitchen between two walls.
 You cannot have a kitchen island or peninsula on one side.